mohansaiganesh/ComputerArchitecture/README.md

-THis folder contains the list of projects related to Computer Architecture.
+This folder contains the list of projects related to Computer Architecture.